 The seasonal trend is also discernible looking at the quarterly revenues (see Figure 3).
 The third quarter is always the strongest quarter of the year, and has increased in both of the past two years, reaching a record high in 2013 for any quarter at \$12.2 million.
-The strong October was enough to offset the December decline to ensure that the fourth quarter of 2013 was higher than the fourth quarter of 2012 (\$7.2 and \$6.5 million respectively).
+Meanwhile, the first quarter of 2014 increased from the prior year from \$6.8 million to \$7.2 million.